chauncygu/Safe-Multi-Agent-Mujoco/README.md

 # Safe Multi-Agent Mujoco

 We introduce **Safe Multi-Agent MuJoCo (Safe MAMujoco)**, a safety-aware modification of [MAMuJoCo](https://github.com/schroederdewitt/multiagent_mujoco).
 Safe MAMuJoCo agents learn to not only skilfully manipulate a robot, but also to avoid dangerous obstacles and positions, Figure 1 shows example views of the environment.
 (This repository is under actively development.
-We appreciated any constructive comments and suggestions)
+We appreciate any constructive comments and suggestions)